Watertoon/DD-Framework/readme.md

 * A test application based on learnopengl.com

 # Pending integration
-* A user mode scheduler for Win32 Fibers to create a cooperative threading environment
 * A CPU memory manager based on a couple of heap structures
 * Hash algorithms, Murmur64, Murmur32, CRC32 using pclmul, SHA256